trustgraph-ai/trustgraph/docs/tech-specs/mcp-tool-bearer-token.md

 ### Executive Summary

 Enable MCP tool configurations to specify optional bearer tokens for authenticating with protected MCP servers.
 This allows TrustGraph to securely invoke MCP tools hosted on servers that require authentication, without modifying the agent or tool invocation interfaces.

+**IMPORTANT**: This is a basic authentication mechanism designed for single-tenant, service-to-service authentication scenarios.
+It is **NOT** suitable for:
+- Multi-user environments where different users need different credentials
+- Multi-tenant deployments requiring per-tenant isolation
+- Federated authentication scenarios
+- User-level authentication or authorization
+- Dynamic credential management or token refresh

+This feature provides a static, system-wide bearer token per MCP tool configuration, shared across all users and invocations of that tool.

 ### Problem Statement